UNO WiFi Rev2

-The Arduino UNO WiFi Rev 2 is the easiest point of entry to basic IoT with the standard form factor of the UNO family.
-Whether you are looking at building a sensor network connected to your office or home router, or if you want to create a BLE device sending data to a cellphone, the Arduino UNO WiFi Rev 2 is your one-stop-solution for many of the basic IoT application scenarios.
+The Arduino UNO WiFi Rev2 is the easiest point of entry to basic IoT with the standard form factor of the UNO family.
+Whether you are looking at building a sensor network connected to your office or home router, or if you want to create a Bluetooth® Low Energy device sending data to a cellphone, the Arduino UNO WiFi Rev2 is your one-stop-solution for many of the basic IoT application scenarios.

-The LSM6DS3TR is a low-power IMU module that includes a 3D digital accelerometer & gyroscope.
+The UNO WiFi Rev2 comes with the LSM6DS3TR, a low-power IMU module that includes a 3D digital accelerometer & gyroscope.

 Learn how to access your board through a browser on the same network.

 Learn how to use the MQTT (Message Queuing Telemetry Transport) protocol to send data between the Arduino UNO WiFi Rev2 and another device.

 Learn how to setup your board to scan nearby Wi-Fi networks, and print them out in the Serial Monitor.

 Learn how to set up your board as an access point (AP), allowing other devices to connect to it.